DonHaul/Map-Editor-2D-for-Unity/README.md

 This repository contains the source code of the project

+## Functionalities

+This tool lets you insert and remove game object prefabs in paintbrush mode or area mode.
+Gameobjects are instantiated in a grid, but it is also possible to insert in the unsnapped mode There is also layers that you can reorder on the go to make stuff appear behind on in front of other layers.

 ## Download

-Right now this plugin cannot be downloaded thhrought the Unity Asset store.
+Right now this plugin cannot be downloaded throught the Unity Asset store.
 Please check out the [releases](https://github.com/BazingoW/Map-Editor-2D-for-Unity/releases) for the latest version of the tool.

 ## Tutorial